bidulgi69/cqrs-sample/README.md

 2. Separation of interests simplifies the management of each module.
 <br>CQRS pattern defines the DB schema for each interest in the query-side module and the command-side module.
 In addition, the service that implements the query may differ from the service that owns the data.<br>

-But there are also disadvantages of CQRS.
+<br>But there are also disadvantages of CQRS.

 1. Complex Architecture
 2. Handling replication lag